Even More Broken News

 Nothing.
 I'll go outside.

-Well, we were just, we were like, did we get all the animals into the basement?
+Speaker 1 Well, we were just, we were like, did we get all the animals then to the base?
 Because normally, you know, the loud sirens go off when it's your turn to go down.

 It's probably, it sounds fine.
 It doesn't sound like there's a tornado.